ARM-software/Arm-2D/README.md

 - **Let those layers float with different angles and speed to cover a sufficient number of conditions.**
 - **Record the cycle count used for blending one frame and run 1000 iterations (frames).**

-**Figure 1-4 A snapshot of benchmark running on Cortex-M4 FVP platform**
+**Figure 1-4 A snapshot of the generic benchmark running on Simulation**

 ![Benchmark](./documentation/pictures/benchmark.png)

 - **Use the average cycle count in 1000 iterations as benchmark score.**